fcaravana/android-app/README.md

 # Android Google Calendar App

-Android app that gets the next three events of a google calendar account from the current date and launches three android apps.
+Android app that is listening and reacts to a node.js service connected to google calendar api that gets the next three events from the current date of the account fcaravana.meetings@gmail.com.

+This app also has three shortcuts to launch three android apps.

 ### Demo